Audit log — who did what, when

 The filter bar lets you narrow by:

-• Action — pick from a curated dropdown (tool.created, document.uploaded, etc.).
+• Action — pick from the Action dropdown (tool.create, document.upload, etc.).
 The list is fixed; you can't search for ad-hoc patterns.

-• Free-text — searches the actor email and the JSON metadata.
+• Free-text — searches the actor email, the entity id, and the action name.
+It does not search the JSON metadata.

 The page shows 50 entries at a time; pagination at the bottom.